rosslh/rosshill.ca/content/unitransform.md

 excerpt: A JavaScript library for visually consistent color transformations through HSLuv color space
 ---

-I built <a href="https://www.npmjs.com/package/unitransform" target="_blank" rel="noopener noreferrer">Unitransform</a>, a JavaScript library that performs visually consistent color transformations through HSLuv color space.
-For example, when you saturate or lighten a set of colors, every color looks like it changed by the same amount.
+I built <a href="https://www.npmjs.com/package/unitransform" target="_blank" rel="noopener noreferrer">Unitransform</a>, a JavaScript library that performs visually consistent colour transformations through HSLuv colour space.
+For example, when you saturate or lighten a set of colours, every colour looks like it changed by the same amount.